 “Because once you leave California, getting back is almost impossible in terms of housing,” he told The Epoch Times.

-Although some people are leaving California for Idaho and coming back, Kotkin said he thinks other states with better weather and career opportunities have a lower return rate.
+Although some people are leaving California for Idaho and coming back, Kotkin said he thinks that other states with better weather and career opportunities have a lower return rate.

 San Franciscan Returns

-She wrote that she moved to the town in 2020 after selling her $800,000 home during the pandemic, because she felt the policies regarding homelessness, drugs, and crime were a problem in San Francisco, but she said she experienced other issues in the city of 57,000.
+In northern Idaho, Juanita Garcia wrote in a letter to the editor published in September 2023 in the Coeur d‘Alene Press, a local community newspaper, that she would be moving back to San Francisco after three years in the resort town of Coeur d’Alene.She wrote that she moved to the town in 2020 after selling her $800,000 home during the COVID-19 pandemic because she felt that the policies regarding homelessness, drugs, and crime were a problem in San Francisco, but she said she experienced other issues in her new city of 57,000.

 In a follow-up letter to the editor in December 2023, Garcia said she was back in San Francisco and happy.
 She has a marketing job downtown, she said, adding that although downtown businesses were closing and leaving, and she was witnessing drug use in public, she preferred California to Idaho.